Building computer systems that stay safe and dependable in the real world

 Resilient mobility and connected services

-What students can grow into through this group
+What students gain in this group

-Explore future information systems by combining IoT with Web3 and theory-driven approaches
+IoT combined with Web3 and theory-driven approaches

 • Fundamentals of Computer Architecture 1 and 2 — How processors, memory, and I/O work together to form a computing system